connected-world-services/metalsmith-simple-search/README.md

         // Where to save the file that performs the JavaScript-based searches
         // in a browser.
         destinationJs: "simple-search.min.js",

+        // Control whether destinationJs (above) can be skipped in case you use a build
+        // system that copies the file externally
+        skipSearchJs: false,

         // Where to save the resulting JSON file that contains search words.
         destinationJson: "search.json",